IBM/serverless-functions-swift/README.md

     </a>
 </p>

 Use the button above to deploy this same application to IBM Cloud.
-This option will create a deployment pipeline, complete with a hosted Git lab project and devops toolchain.
+This option will create a deployment pipeline, complete with a hosted Git lab project and DevOps toolchain.
 [IBM Cloud DevOps](https://www.ibm.com/cloud/devops) services provides toolchains as a set of tool integrations that support development and deployment to IBM Cloud Functions.

 ### Deploying Manually

 To deploy this application to IBM Cloud using the command line, you can leverage IBM Cloud Developer Tools.
 You will need to have the credentials for a Cloudant or CouchDB service, and need to update the feilds in the `localdev-config.json` file

 * Install [IBM Cloud Developer Tools](https://cloud.ibm.com/docs/cli?topic=cloud-cli-getting-started) on your machine by running the following command:
   ```